Self-critique and refinement prompting

 The bot did the task, but the quality is low.
 It gave us its first, uninspired thought.

-The solution: build a refinement loop (Self-Critique)
+How do you build a refinement loop for self-critique?

 We will force the LLM to have a "second thought".
 Instead of asking for just the slogan, we will ask for a process: